Escape the European Winter: Warm Places to Visit in Morocco

 The weather is the same as in Agadir, warm and sunny.
 You can take surf lessons, join a yoga class, or just drink mint tea until your soul reaches full relaxation mode.

 At night, the town becomes super calm.
 You’ll hear the ocean, maybe a rooster, and that’s it.
-It’s the perfect place if you want to recharge and forget about your heating bill back home.
+It’s the perfect place if you want to forget about your heating bill back home.
 Also, if you’re interested in learning how to surf, this town has the best surf camps and surf instructors to help you.

 Imsouane